-Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
-This response must be received by 5:00 pm on the third calendar day following the appeal notification receipt.

-- If heard by the Vice-Chancellor for Student Affairs: the original appeal letter and any response will be submitted to the Vice-Chancellor for Student Affairs. - If heard by an Appeals Board: Once a board has been convened, the original appeal letter and any responses will be submitted to the Appeals Board.
-This Board will be chaired by one of the voting members of the Appeals Board.
+- Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
+This response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification. - If being heard by the Vice Chancellor for Student Affairs and Dean of Students: the original appeal letter and any response will be submitted to the Vice Chancellor for Student Affairs and Dean of Students. - If being heard by an Appeals Board: Once a board has been convened, the original appeal letter and any responses will be submitted to the Appeals Board.
+This board will be chaired by one of the voting members of the Appeals Board.

-Appeals with Vice-Chancellor for Student Affairs:
+Appeals with Vice Chancellor for Student Affairs and Dean of Students:

-- The Vice-Chancellor for Student Affairs will have access to reports, statements made by the Complainant, Respondent, witnesses, and any other materials gathered during the investigation. - The Vice-Chancellor for Student Affairs will determine whether the original sanction(s) should be amended.
-Amendment of the sanctions may include an increase or decrease in severity. - The Vice-Chancellor for Student Affairs may, in their sole discretion, meet with the Complainant, Respondent, other involved in the process, or the Adjudicator to determine whether the original sanction(s) should be amended.
-During any meeting with the Complainant, Respondent, or other individuals, the Vice-Chancellor for Student Affairs will not revisit the entire matter but limit their discussion to whether the sanction is unreasonable previously identified. - The decision of the Vice-Chancellor for Student Affairs is final, except in expulsion.
+- The Vice Chancellor for Student Affairs and Dean of Students will have access to reports; statements made by the Complainant, Respondent, witnesses; and any other materials gathered during the investigation. - The Vice Chancellor for Student Affairs and Dean of Students will determine whether or not the original sanction(s) should be amended.
+Amendment of the sanctions may include an increase or decrease in severity. - The Vice Chancellor for Student Affairs and Dean of Students may, in their sole discretion, meet with the Complainant, Respondent, other involved in the process, or the Adjudicator in order to determine whether the original sanction(s) should be amended.
+During any meeting with the Complainant, Respondent, and/or other individuals, the Vice Chancellor for Student Affairs and Dean of Students will not revisit the entire matter, but limit their discussion to whether the sanction is unreasonable as previously identified. - The decision of the Vice Chancellor for Student Affairs and Dean of Students is final, except in cases of expulsion.